Product rendering by BluEntCAD

 3D modeling is conducted before 3D rendering.

-It is the process of creating a 3D image with a collection of points that connect into faces and edges.
+It is creating a 3D image with a collection of points that connect to faces and edges.
 These 3D models can later be used for renders, architectural walkthroughs, and more.

-Specialized software is used for making 3D models, such as Rhino, 3ds Max, Blender and SketchUp.
-3D models are important in industries such as architecture, engineering, manufacturing, movies, and gaming.
+Specialized software, such as Rhino, 3ds Max, Blender, and SketchUp, is used to create 3D models.
+These models are important in industries such as architecture, engineering, manufacturing, movies, and gaming.

 The basic functions and benefits of 3D modeling are: